-The L4 vertebra is the second-lowest segment of the lumbar region and one of the most common sites of spinal conditions that lead to chronic lower back pain.
-The reason the L4 is vulnerable to conditions such as herniated disc is because the five lumbar vertebrae support most of the weight of the upper body and are flexible enough to allow for a wide range of motion.
-This load-bearing function and flexibility exacerbate the normal wear and tear we all experience as we age, which can lead to debilitating lower back pain and other symptoms.
+The L4 vertebra is the second lowest segment of the lumbar region and one of the most common locations of spine conditions that lead to chronic lower back pain.
+The reason that the L4 vertebra is vulnerable to spine conditions is that the five lumbar vertebrae are responsible for supporting most of the body’s weight and providing the spine with flexibility.

 Because of the constant pressure of weight and flexibility, the normal wear on the spine we all experience as we age becomes accelerated in this area of the spine, which can lead to lower back pain and other debilitating symptoms.
 Read on to learn about the L4 vertebra nerves as well treatment options for L4 vertebra spine conditions.

 At the L4 vertebra level, a web of nerves known as the lumbar plexus ends and the sacral plexus, which provides motor and sensory nerves, begins.
 Among the nerves near the L4 level of the spine is the sciatic nerve, the largest nerve in the body and the source of a series of painful symptoms known as sciatica.

 Other nerves associated with the L4 vertebra are the quadratus femoris, the superior gluteal, the obturator and the femoral.
 These nerves impact the pelvic and hip muscles, which are areas that can experience pain and symptoms when nerve compression is present at the L4 level of the lumbar vertebrae.

 Spinal conditions affecting the L4 vertebra